CTPSSTAFF/get-electric-vehicle-charging-stations/README.md

 # get-electric-vehicle-charging-stations
-Notebook to use DOE/NREL API to generate shapefile of electric vehicle charging stations in Massachusetts
+Notebook to use DOE/NREL API to generate shapefiles of electric vehicle charging stations in
+1. Massachusetts statewide
+2. the Boston MPO region only

 ## Pre-requisite
 In order to run this notebook, you must have an API key for the Department of Energy National Renewable Energy Laboratory's Developer Network.